A Critical Document for International Trade

 How long does it take to get a Certificate of Origin?

 Processing depends on the authority and the quality of your submission.
-Many certificates are issued within one to three business days when documentation is complete.
-Electronic systems can be faster.
+Many certificates are issued within one to three business days when documentation is complete, and electronic systems can be faster.
 Delays are common when product descriptions, HS codes, or proof of origin are incomplete.

 Can a Certificate of Origin be issued after shipment?

 Sometimes, but acceptance depends on the destination country and the trade agreement.
-Retroactive certificates may limit preferential claims and can trigger additional scrutiny.
-Best practice is to obtain the certificate before shipment so clearance does not stall while documents catch up.
+Retroactive certificates may limit preferential claims and can trigger additional scrutiny, so best practice is to obtain the certificate before shipment so clearance does not stall while documents catch up.